Nomad Opening Doors

-Phone: 0114 292 2150 Company No. 3846994 | Charity No. 1078089 | ICO Registration No. Z5328487
+Company No. 3846994 | Charity No. 1078089 | ICO Registration No. Z5328487

 Nomad Opening Doors is committed to protecting and respecting your privacy.
-This policy (together with any other documents referred to in it) sets out the basis on which any personal data we collect from you will be processed by us.
+This policy (together with any other documents referred to within it) sets out the basis on which any personal data we collect from you will be processed by us.

 This policy applies to those using our services and our supporters.
 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.

-Information we may collect from you.
+Personal data that we may collect

-- When you make a phone call or send an e-mail to seek information about our services;
+- When you make a phone call or send an e-mail to seek information about our services

-- Recruitment and employment;
+- Recruitment and employment

-- If you are referred to our services;
+- If you are referred to our services

-- If you have used our services;
+- If you have used our services

-- Through our use of the Cookies on our website (please see the Cookies section below);
+- Through our use of the Cookies on our website (please see the Cookies section below)

-- Through your request for publications and other marketing materials;
+- Through your request for publications and other marketing materials

-- Through your request for information about our services and related topics and events;
+- Through your request for information about our services and related topics and events

-- Through your registration for events;
+- Through your registration for events

-- When you contact us to support our charity or to make a donation.
+- When you contact us to support our charity or to make a donation